Your uploads encrypted in your browser Open source

 Why do HTML email attachments get blocked or flagged?

-HTML files can contain scripts, so providers often treat .html attachments as a phishing risk — stripping, quarantining, or warning before download.
+HTML files can contain scripts, so providers like Gmail and Outlook treat .html attachments as a phishing risk — stripping, quarantining, or warning before download.
 A link avoids that, and an html.cloud link opens the page directly in the browser.

-Can I update a file after sending it?
+Can I expire or update a file after emailing it?

-A sent attachment is final.
-With html.cloud you can replace the file behind the same link, so the recipient always sees the latest version.
+No — a sent attachment sits in inboxes and backups with no expiry or revocation, and changing it means a new email.
+With html.cloud you can expire it, delete it, or replace the file behind the same link so the recipient always sees the latest version.